Representation-independent manipulations with Dirac matrices and spinors: Introduction

 where $m$ is the mass of the particle and $\vec p_{\rm op}$ the momentum operator.
 We will throughout use natural units with $c=\hbar=1$ so that $\gamma^0$ and $\vec\gamma$ are dimensionless.
 Because of their anticommutation properties that we mention in \sec{s:bp}, they have to be matrices.
 The four matrices are written together as

-where we have put a Lorentz index in the left hand side.\footnote{This does not mean that the matrices transform as vectors.
+where we have put a Lorentz index in the left hand side.
+We will also define the corresponding matrices with lower indices in the usual way:

+where $g_{\mu\nu}$ is the metric tensor, for which our convention has been stated in \Eqn{g}.
+Of course, the Lorentz indices on the gamma matrices do not imply that the matrices transform as vectors.
 They are, in fact, constant matrices which are frame-independent.
-The Lorentz index only implies that the four quantities obtained by sandwiching these matrices between spinors transform as components of a contravariant vector.} We will also define the corresponding matrices with lower indices in the usual way:
+The Lorentz index in $\gamma^\mu$ only indicates that the four quantities obtained by sandwiching these matrices between fermionic fields transform as components of a vector.